cobbler/cobbler/docs/user-guide/terraform-provider.rst

    and it’ll make their (and your) life a lot easier if every variable has a clear description.
    Comments are fun too.

-   Excerpt from: James Turnbull, `The Terraform Book.`
+   Excerpt from: James Turnbull, "The Terraform Book."

 .. code::